josdejong/mathjs/docs/expressions/expression_trees.md

 - `filter(test: function) : Array.<Node>`

   Filter nodes in an expression tree.
-The `test` function is called as `test(node: Node, index: string, parent: Node)` for every node in the tree, and must return a boolean.
+The `test` function is called as `test(node: Node, path: string, parent: Node)` for every node in the tree, and must return a boolean.
 The function `filter` returns an array with nodes for which the test returned true.
+Parameter `path` is a string containing a relative JSON Path.
 Example:

   ```js
   var node = math.parse('x^2 + x/4 + 3*y');